 But with that, there is quite a bit you can do to support your baby’s natural movement:

+- If you are bottle-feeding, don’t place your baby in an infant seat but cradle her against you.
+Gently support her, making sure her torso, neck, and head are in a straight line.
+She will be comfortable this way, and will be able to see your face and feel your touch.
 (Another great benefit of this approach: Some of the long-term benefits of breastfeeding have been attributed to the nurturing and close contact — the touching and gazing — breastfeeding provides.9 Whether you are bottle-feeding expressed breastmilk or formula, holding your baby will help you develop a close, nurturing feeding relationship.)

 Finally, consider creating something that has been absolutely invaluable to me in raising all 3 of my babies: a 100% safe play space.
 This could be a play yard, a gated-off area or a whole room if your home allows.

 The most important thing is that this play area must be absolutely, completely safe for your baby.
 It cannot be almost completely safe: “I just have to watch that he doesn’t pull on the blinds” means the area is not completely safe.
 Magda Gerber, the founder of the Resources for Infant Educarers (RIE), invited parents to think of a “safe place” as so safe that if you accidentally got locked out of the house, your baby might end up hungry and wet, but would be completely unharmed.10 Of course, getting yourself locked out of the house is never recommended, but you get the idea!